laurenwillett/nuts-for-ysos/README.md

 # nuts-for-ysos
 **See [insert paper] for a full description of the methodology and the model used in nuts-for-ysos, as well as the interpretation of example results from nuts-for-ysos.**

 This is a python tool for determining, via Bayesian inference, the accretion luminosity of YSOs (Young Stellar Objects) in conjunction with their effective temperature, stellar luminosity, and extinction.
-The tool uses the NUTS (No U-Turn Sampler) implemented through PyMC3.
+The tool uses the NUTS (No U-Turn Sampler) implemented through PyMC.

 nuts-for-ysos was written by default for spectra from the VIRUS spectrograph at the Hobby Eberly Telescope, but can be customized for other spectra-- just take note of the "input YSO spectrum requirements" section below.